Nate2389/Nate2389.github.io/essays/TypeSciptReflection.md

 I have learned JavaScript before but TypeScript.
 It was my first time hearing TypeScript and I was excited to learn a whole entirely new programming language but also stressed about it .
 Not until I actually started to learn about TypeScript, “wait ...Hold on isn’t this JavaScript”.
 I was already familiar with JavaScript and TypeScript felt similar to JavaScript, therefore learning TypeScript went through like a breeze.
 Later on, I found out that TypeScript was invented to address the shortcomings of Javascript.
-There were a lot of new things that I learned going through the module ES6 provided by freecodecamp.
+There were a lot of new things that I learned going through the module ES6 provided by <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/">freecodecamp</a>.
 TypeScript, in my opinion, makes typing Javascript easier, quicker and catches bugs before the runtime.

 *The Coding Esports*